jinkang06/jinkang06.github.io/_posts/2024-04-06-Raspberry Pi 4B emulating Windows XP with qemu.md

 ```

 ## What stucked me for a long time
-I found the virtio SCSI driver is difficult to install.
+I found the virtio SCSI disk driver is difficult to install.
 Finally, I download the virtio-win-0.1.173 from https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/ .
-The ISO file for SCSI driver is usable.
+This ISO file for SCSI disk driver is usable.